GummyJum/GummyJum.github.io/pages/nomad/main.md

 Nomad has two type of agents, server and a client.
 Where clients run tasks and the server is responsible for managing the cluster (both can be used as the cluster endpoint).

-The following config files are for a single server setup and was tested for over 20 nodes.
-For better resilience one can use multiple nodes setup.
+The following config files are for a single server setup, for better resilience one can use multiple nodes setup.

 ```
 # server.conf